Definition: These sounds come from the lungs when you breathe, inhale and exhale.

 Wheezing occurs when the bronchi become inflamed and narrow.
 Stridor occurs when the trachea narrows.

 Evaluation of breathing sounds

-If possible, auscultation of the thorax should be done with the patient in a sitting position.
+If possible, auscultation of the thorax should be done with the patient sitting.
 The diaphragm of the stethoscope should be used.
 The examiner should warm the stethoscope between his palms before placing it on the patient’s chest.

 The stethoscope should be placed against the patient’s bare skin; The examiner should not try to listen through the patient’s clothing.

 Respiratory sounds should be evaluated during quiet and deep breathing.
 A full breath should be listened to in each place.
-The examiner should listen to the tone, intensity, duration and distribution of respiratory sounds, as well as note any abnormal or adventitious sound.
+The examiner should listen to the tone, intensity, duration, and distribution of respiratory sounds and note any abnormal or adventitious sounds.

-If the breathing difficulty appears suddenly, it is serious or if someone stops breathing.
+If the breathing difficulty appears suddenly, it is severe, or if someone stops breathing.

 Cyanosis, a bluish color of the skin and mucous membranes due to lack of oxygen, can occur along with abnormal breath sounds.

 Cyanosis that involves the lips or face is also a medical emergency.
 Your doctor will also look for the following signs of an emergency:

 - The nasal flare, an enlargement of the opening of the nostrils during breathing, can signify that breathing is complex and is usually seen in infants and young children.